juliarobe/juliarobe.github.io/projects/GalaxyMorphology&Evolution.md

         K_g[key] = abs(Mobs_g[key] - Mrest_g[key])
 ```

-Next, I compute the median K-correction in small redshift bins ($$\Deltaz = 0.02$$), then I am finally ready to plot the K-correction versus the redshift values!
+Next, I compute the median K-correction in small redshift bins ($$\Delta z = 0.02$$), then I am finally ready to plot the K-correction versus the redshift values!
 Below is a sample of my code used to do just that.

 ### Data Preparation:
 ```